XingchenCedricXu/xingchencedricxu.github.io/_pages/miscellaneous.md

 author_profile: true
 ---

-"You're not your résumé." - (heard this inspiring sentence from Charles M. C. Lee)
+"You're not your résumé." - (I heard this sentence from Charles M. C. Lee)

 ## Hobby
 I feel excited about what I am doing every day!
 In my spare time, I also enjoy coding (checking repositories with elegant codes), reading, trading, and watching TV series.